MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Mexico/ui-extensions-setup-and-generate-diot-report-mx.md

 ---

-# DIOT report - ((Declaración Informativa de Operaciones con Terceros).)
+# Set Up and Generate DIOT reports

 As a company in Mexico you must report VAT from vendor purchases to the Mexican government, to SAT - Servicio de Administración Tributaria.
 This can be done in [!INCLUDE[d365fin](../../includes/d365fin_md.md)] by generating a file that can be uploaded to SAT.
 This page describes how to set up this feature and generate the report.
-The DIOT report functionality is created as an extension (app) for [!INCLUDE[d365fin](../../includes/d365fin_md.md)] and is preinstalled in the cloud version but must be installed manually in the on-premises version of [!INCLUDE[d365fin](../../includes/d365fin_md.md)].
+The DIOT (Declaración Informativa de Operaciones con Terceros) report functionality is created as an extension (app) for [!INCLUDE[d365fin](../../includes/d365fin_md.md)] and is preinstalled in the online version but must be installed manually in the on-premises version of [!INCLUDE[d365fin](../../includes/d365fin_md.md)].

 ## What does this extensions handle?
 This extension provides the following capabilities: